Never Alone (2 Brothers on the 4th Floor song)

 "Never Alone" is a song by Dutch Eurodance group 2 Brothers on the 4th Floor.
 It was released in November 1993 as the third single from their debut album, Dreams (1994).
-Produced by brothers Martin and Bobby Boer, it is their first single featuring rapper D-Rock and singer Des'Ray.
+Produced by brothers Martin and Bobby Boer, the song was their first single featuring rapper D-Rock and singer Des'Ray.
 It was a number-one hit in Brazil, Israel and South Africa.
 In the group's native Netherlands, the single peaked at number two.
 In 2014, new remixes of the song by JoeySuki and Jonathan Pitch were released.
+Its music video sees the duo performing on a beach in Mexico.